AhmedMostafa16/Blink/README.md

 ## How to use the library

-Put the following in your `Cargo.toml`:
+Put the following in `Cargo.toml` of your project:

 ```toml
 [dependencies]